-By relating the estimates of body weight treated to the mass of the animal population potentially treated with antimicrobials, we obtain an estimate of the level of exposure (ALEA: Animal Level of Exposure to Antimicrobials).
-This indicator is correlated to the percentage of animals treated relative to the total population and is an objective indicator of exposure to antimicrobials.
+By comparing the estimates of body weight treated with the mass of the animal population potentially treated with antimicrobials, we obtain an estimate of the level of exposure (ALEA: Animal Level of Exposure to Antimicrobials).
+This indicator is correlated with the percentage of animals treated relative to the total population and is an objective indicator of exposure to antimicrobials.

-Compared to 2011, overall exposure of animals has decreased by 38.4%: by 72.5% for medicated premixes, 41.6% for oral powders and solutions, and 9.4% for injections.
-Exposure to antimicrobials has declined for all species compared to 2011.
-The number of intramammary treatments per dairy cow has decreased by 18.9% compared to 2011.
+Compared to 2011, overall exposure of animals has decreased by 45.3%: by 74.4% for medicated premixes, 51.4% for oral powders and solutions, and 15.2% for injections.
+Exposure to antimicrobials has declined for all species compared to 2011: -25.5% for cattle, -54.0% for pigs, -60.5% for poultry, -41.4% for rabbits and -13.9% for domestic carnivores.
+The number of intramammary treatments per dairy cow has decreased by 31.4% since 2011.

-After a sharp fall since 2011, overall animal exposure increased by 0.7% between 2017 and 2018.
-Over the past year, the change in exposure has varied according to the species: a decrease in exposure was observed for poultry (-11.3%), pigs (-2.7%) and domestic carnivores (-2.0%), while exposure increased for cattle (+8.4%) and rabbits (+2.0%).
-Exposure via injections increased by 7.1% between 2017 and 2018, and decreased by 12.0% for medicated premixes and by 1.9% for oral powders and solutions.
-The number of intramammary treatments per dairy cow increased by 6.1% compared to 2017.
+The sharp drop observed since 2011 has continued and overall animal exposure fell by 10.9% between 2018 and 2019.
+Over the last year, the change in exposure has varied according to the species: -9.9% for cattle, -16.4% for pigs, -12.8% for poultry, +1.5% for rabbits and +2.1% for domestic carnivores.
+Between 2018 and 2019, exposure fell by 16.7% for oral powders and solutions, 6.6% for medicated premixes and 6.0% for injections.
+The ALEA declined mainly for tetracyclines and polymyxins (oral and parenteral routes combined).
+The number of intramammary treatments per dairy cow has decreased by 15.4% since 2018.